Orpowell/autodock-vina-automator/README.md

 ### Future Updates
 Future updates to A.V.A may include:
-- Introducing flexible residues in the target protein
+- Introducing flexible residues in the target protein (added 14/02/22, v1.1.0)
 - Docking for multiple target proteins to a set of ligands

 ## Installation on MacOSX and Linux